andresliu22/rank-a-drank/README.md

 # drink-rating-app

 For this project we used HTML, CSS, Javascript, existing third-party API’s and server side API’s to create an app with a dynamic user interface.
+We researched and utilized a variety of technologies (listed below) in order to make the app interactive, purposeful and asthetically pleasing.
 This app allows users to try a drink at a specific location, rate that drink, provide their location, and will generate nearby venues and personalized drink suggestions.

 ##